 However, there still seems to be some hope left as some minimalist sites do exist to fill this void:

-Hubski was something that was designed from the ground up to be a Reddit Alternative, so it won’t disappoint you if you are looking for an alternative to Reddit.
+Hubski was something that was designed from the ground up to be a reddit alternative, so it shouldn't disappoint you if you are looking for a reddit replacement.
 Hubski was started by Mark Katakowski as a clone of Hacker News, and the code is still in a Lisp dialect.

 4chan is also a minimalist site like Reddit, but geared more towards Internet activism groups like Anonymous.
 A redditor should feel comfortable with their discussion thread UI which reminds you a bit of the old PHP bulletin boards.